-In a special Friday session, the Oklahoma state legislature passed two bills teachers had been pushing as additional sources of revenue for education: HB 3375, the “ball and dice” legislation will expand tribal gambling, and HB 1019XX, which requires Amazon and similar online retailers to collect state sales tax on items sold through their platforms from third-party vendors.
+In a special Friday session, the Oklahoma State Legislature passed two bills teachers had been pushing as additional sources of revenue for education: HB 3375, or the “ball-and-dice” bill that will expand tribal gambling, and HB 1019XX, which requires Amazon and similar online retailers to collect state sales tax on items sold through their platforms from third-party vendors.
 The two bills raised an additional $44 million in funding for teachers and students in Oklahoma.

-“We need to invest that money that only goes to the super-wealthy and invest that in all of our citizens,” Alicia Priest, president of the Oklahoma Education Association (OEA), told Truthout outside the state capitol building Thursday.
-“We’re really close to gaining all of [our] asks. … We need our legislature to understand that we can’t be in this same scenario next year or the year after.
+“We need to invest that money that only goes to the super-wealthy and invest that in all of our citizens,” said Alicia Priest, president of the Oklahoma Education Association, outside the State Capitol building Thursday.
+“We’re really close to gaining all of [our] asks….
+We need our legislature to understand that we can’t be in this same scenario next year or the year after.
 We can’t go back on cuts.”

 Oklahoma’s teachers have the public’s ear.
 According to a survey taken from a Sooner Poll last Friday, 72.1 percent of respondents supported the walkout.